eihror/kotlin-util/docs/SpinnerExtension.md

 ```

 It's important that you set the `toString` function to see the element properly in layout.
-After this, you will create the Spiner Extension and add:
+After this, you will create the Spinner Extension and add:

 ```
 fun <V> Spinner.createAdapter(layout: Int, dropDownLayout: Int, list: ArrayList<V>, selectedListener: (position: Int) -> Unit = {}, nothingSelectedListener: () -> Unit = {}) {